auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 ## KDF-based output

-The seed is fed into a key derivation function (KDF) built around HMAC-SHA256, which provides a last-minute opportunity for domain separation before final output expansion.
+This seed is fed into a key derivation function (KDF) built around HMAC-SHA256, which provides a last-minute opportunity for domain separation before final output expansion.
 This function performs no additional key stretching, so therefore it is very fast relative to computing the seed itself.

     keyL = HMAC ( SproutSeguid, seed + Role + "KEYL" + SproutTag )